Lorentz symmetry from a random Hamiltonian: Abstract

 \section{Abstract}

 We match the density of energy eigenstates of a local field theory with that of a random Hamiltonian order by order in a Taylor expansion.
-Our earlier work showed the match to be sufficiently close to account for the success of field theory in describing our world, even if the underlying Hamiltonian were simply a random one.
-In that work the assumed Lorentz symmetry of the field theory entered through the dispersion relation.
-Here we extend that work to consider a generalized dispersion relation and show that the Lorentz symmetric case is preferred, in that the Lorentz symmetric dispersion relation give a better approximation to a random Hamiltonian than the other local dispersion relations we considered.
-We concluded that a model of the physical world based on the approximate interpretation of a fundamental random Hamiltonian as a local field theory predicts Lorentz symmetry for the local physics.
+In our previous work we assumed Lorentz symmetry of the field theory, which entered through the dispersion relation.
+Here we extend that work to consider a generalized dispersion relation and show that the Lorentz symmetric case is preferred, in that the Lorentz symmetric dispersion relation gives a better approximation to a random Hamiltonian than the other local dispersion relations we considered.